OpenSourceHack/guide/README.md

 Please arrive to **GitHub HQ, 88 Colin P Kelly Jr St, San Francisco, CA 94107** at **10AM**.

-The event will be held on the 1st floor, check in to receive your name tag.
+The event will be held on the 1st floor; check in to receive your name tag.
 You will get a **blue** tag if you applied as a beginner or intermediate hacker, and a **red** tag if you applied as an expert!
 Write your name and skills on your badge - it will be helpful during the team building session! 🎉